-Managing environnental and social risks in financing operations and investments
+Managing environmental and social risks in our businesses

 ESR Policies for Sensitive Sectors

-- Tar sands: Natixis pledges to no longer finance tar sand oil projects and companies whose business is over 30% reliant on tar sands.
+- Tar sands: stop financing of tar sand oil projects and companies that mainly operate in tar sands.
 This commitment also applies to Natixis Assurances.

-- Arctic: Natixis pledges to no longer finance oil exploration and production projects in the Arctic.
+- Arctic: end financing of oil exploration and production in the Arctic.

-- Tobbacco : Natixis pledges to no longer finance the tobacco industry.
-This policy also applies to the open-ended funds of Ostrum AM, Natixis Assurances and Mirova.
+Stop financing of the tobacco industry.
+This policy also applies to Ostrum AM, Natixis Assurances and Mirova.

 In addition, internal ESR policies apply to the most sensitive sectors, including, nuclear, palm oil and mining & metals.